Obama cites progress in U.S.-Iran nuclear talks

 McConnell had planned to debate on the Senate floor this week a bill requiring Obama to submit any deal with Iran to Congress for approval.
 But on Friday, he postponed it after Democrats objected to the timing.

-Iran says its nuclear programme is for peaceful purposes but Washington and others fear it is covertly seeking the capacity to build a bomb.
+Iran says its nuclear program is for peaceful purposes but Washington and others fear it is covertly seeking the capacity to build a bomb.

 (Reporting by Richard Cowan; Editing by Tom Heneghan)